arangodb/docs/3.10/aql/operations-for.md

 ```

 Normally it is not necessary to adjust the value of `maxProjections`, but
-there are a few edge cases where it can make sense:
+there are a few corner cases where it can make sense:

-It can be advantageous to increase `maxProjections` when extracting many small
+- It can be beneficial to increase `maxProjections` when extracting many small
 attributes from very large documents, and a full copy of the documents should
 be avoided.
-It can also be advantageous to decrease `maxProjections` to _avoid_ using
+- It can be beneficial to decrease `maxProjections` to _avoid_ using
-projections if the cost of projections is higher than doing copies of the
+projections, if the cost of projections is higher than doing copies of the
 full documents.
 This can be the case for very small documents.

 ### `lookahead`